 What do you get when you combine a Harry Potter Tour, a bus tour of Edinburgh and an Italian dinner?
 The Harry Potter Bistro Bus Tour, of course.
 Last year I went on the Red Bus Bistro Burger Tour with my dad.
-This year I wanted to do it again with Laura, but I found the tour had been replaced.
+This year I wanted to do it again, but I found the tour had been replaced.
 I certainly can’t complain about the new tour.
 In fact, I found it better in several ways.

 The Red Bus Bistro Tour

 The new tour uses the same bus as did the burger tours on Friday and Saturday nights, and afternoon tea tours every day of the week.
 There are a few extra Harry Potter themed decorations around the bus, such as broomsticks, books and Hedwig the owl.
 Well, it’s not a real owl, but still fun to play with.

 The tour leaves from Waterloo Place at the east end of Princes Street in the New Town of Edinburgh.
 The Red Bus Bistro also does tours in Glasgow, but they don’t have the Harry Potter tour.
 That’s exclusive to Edinburgh.

 I know this post is on the Harry Potter tour, but I still have to comment about how amazing it is to ride a bus around the cobblestone streets of Edinburgh without having the food and drinks flying everywhere.
 It’s particularly impressive on the afternoon tea tour where they serve three-tiered platters of sandwiches and cookies which sway but never tip over.
 The only things on the Harry Potter tour that could tip over are the glasses of prosecco, but not one of them spilled on our tour.

 Replacing Burgers with Pizza and Antipasti